CHOOSING THE RIGHT SADDLE – HOW HARD CAN IT BE?

-One thing I’ve noticed is that when most cyclists buy a new bike they just use whatever saddle that came with the bike.
+One thing I’ve noticed is that when most cyclists buy a new bike they simply use whatever saddle it came with.
 After paying a lot of attention to things like price, group set, wheels, paint colours and so forth they give no thought to what is probably the most critical component for their comfort – their saddle!

 To get you thinking about your own saddle, try this quick quiz.
 True or false?

 1. Saddles require a break-in period.

 2. It’s normal to have a bit of saddle soreness when riding.

 3. The saddle that came with my bike was made specifically for me and my riding posture.

 If you said “false” to all of the above you would be correct.

 Saddles generally don’t require a break-in period if you have been riding regularly, but if you are a brand new rider then it will often take a few hours for your backside to get used to riding any saddle.
 After this, if the bike set-up is good, and the saddle is appropriate for you, there is no pain.
 Not even a little bit – if it hurts or you become numb then something’s wrong.
 Time to check your bike fit or change saddles to find the one that matches your backside and riding posture perfectly.